 Every day is different really.
 My phone is always busy in the morning with customers ringing me – they might be asking to change the time or the day that I go over or ringing me with questions.
 You've got to get all the paperwork sorted at home before you go out.
 I start at about 11.30 usually and every door you go to is different because you're not just there to collect repayments - you're a friend and an Agony Aunt in some cases too.
 I try and communicate properly with every customer and spend a few minutes with them as they appreciate that.
 Fridays I start and finish later as it's such a busy collections day.
-On a Tuesday I have a Business Review with my Business Manager at the branch and go over reports, targets and paperwork; Tuesday isn't a busy day for me so it's good to get everything sorted and ready for the next few days.
+On a Tuesday I have a Business Review with my Business Manager and go over reports, targets and paperwork; Tuesday isn't a busy day for me so it's good to get everything sorted and ready for the next few days.

 What is your favourite thing about being an agent?

 For me it's meeting the customers and having a chat.
 I enjoy my job because I spend a few minutes with each person and feel that I know them.
 I also like that it can be a flexible job and work around family life too.

 What are the biggest challenges you face in the role?